openstack/ansible-hardening/doc/source/index.rst

 The RHEL 7 STIG content was first added in the Ocata release.
-The original RHEL 6 STIG content is deprecated in the Ocata release and will be removed in the next OpenStack release (Pike).
+The original RHEL 6 STIG content is deprecated in the Ocata release and will be removed in the Queens OpenStack release (early 2018).
 The documentation for the RHEL 6 STIG content is still available:

 .. toctree::
    :maxdepth: 2